AndrewWilliams3142/al-folio/_pages/publications.md

 nav: true
 ---

+### in prep:

+ - Schmidt, H., Bao, J., ..., & **Williams, A. I. L.**: The dependence of the climate simulated in a global storm-resolving model on its vertical resolution

+ - **Williams, A. I. L.**, Watson-Parris, D., Dagan, G. & Stier, P.: Understanding the dependence of global and local precipitation on the spatial pattern of aerosol absorption

 ### submitted/in review:

  - **Williams, A. I. L.**, Stier, P., Dagan, G. & Watson-Parris, D.: [Strong control of effective radiative forcing by the spatial pattern of absorbing aerosol](https://doi.org/10.21203/rs.3.rs-1015938/v1) \